 - The quality of the colonoscopy can be significantly improved with good preparation.
 The aim is that only tea-colored, clear liquid comes out of the anus.
 In addition to the doctor’s instructions, there are helpful apps that remind you of the important points in the days leading up to the colonoscopy.

-- If you are prone to constipation or are already being treated for constipation, please let us know or take your usual laxatives in addition to ensure good bowel evacuation.
+- If you are prone to constipation or are already being treated for constipation, please let us know or take your usual laxatives in addition to ensure a good bowel movement.
 It is particularly annoying for the patient if the examination has to be repeated due to poor visibility.

 - Let us take you to the colonoscopy and pick you up again.
 Or use public transportation.
 This is because if sleeping pills or sedatives are used, you will not be fit to drive afterwards.